How much should you charge for your online course? (132,000+ data analysis)

 “It doesn’t have to be a huge community,” John told us when we had the privilege of interviewing him on his $100,000 sales milestone.
 “It could be 15 to 30 people, but it has to be your target audience.”

-If you don’t already have an audience of potential students to ask, check out these guides to finding your audience and building a relationship with them:
+If you don’t already have a community of potential students to ask, check out these guides to finding your audience and building a relationship with them:

 Our Passion/Profit Matrix, which you can use to categorize course topic ideas and profitability depending on the answers you get back, can also help: